ue22-p20/web-intro/notebooks/14-css-id-class.md

 ```

 <!-- #region slideshow={"slide_type": "slide"} -->
-## need for rules scope
+## rules scope
 <!-- #endregion -->

+there is a need for more accurate / selective settings

 <!-- #region slideshow={"slide_type": ""} cell_style="split" -->
-our first CSS clause
+remember our first CSS clause

 ```
 a {